tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 category.
 Any nomination should contain the following:

 * Who is being nominated
-* What rights and contributor categories they are being nominated for
 * Evidence that they meet [the requirements for being a Core Contributor](#requirements), as links and/or testimony
-* Evidence that they hold competencies in any categories or for any rights they're being nominated for
 * **Any corporate entity which is sponsoring their contributions**
 * A date, 10 business days from the date of posting, by which any votes for or against their candidacy must be given

 For example:

-> I am nominating JimBob for the Core Contributor program as a Code CC, with commit rights to the simulations
+> I am nominating JimBob for the Core Contributor program as a Code CC.
-> repository.
 >
 > JimBob has been a contributor of code to our repositories for several months, and proved his excellence when
 > implementing spline reticulation.
 He is very helpful on the forums, always has a good attitude, and contributes